 All infectious disease testing is conducted by an approved laboratory certified by the United States Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS) USDA/APHIS as a Level 1 Laboratory in the National Animal Health Laboratory Network (NAHLN) and accredited to ISO/IEC 17025:2017 by the American Association for Laboratory Accreditation (A2LA); or meets equivalent requirements.
 Approved or cleared donor screening test kits are used where available, and found to be negative or non-reactive for specified testing as a condition of Donor-eligibility.

-Donor tissues are recovered by Board Certified Veterinarians during live birth using safe recovery techniques and sterile equipment in a controlled environment.
+Donor tissues are recovered by Licensed Veterinarians during live birth using safe recovery techniques and sterile equipment in a controlled environment.
 Defined protocol for storage and handling of the tissue, designed to preserve tissue integrity and prevent potential cross-contamination is strictly adhered to.
 All donor tissues are assigned a unique identifier that is maintained throughout all stages of manufacturing and distribution that provides traceability from the donor to the recipient, and the recipient to the donor.

 Processing of eligible donor tissues is performed aseptically, by highly experience technical staff, using patented technologies in a validated process to produce the highest quality allografts.
 Tissues are subjected to rigorous pre-process, in-process, and final product quality testing and inspection to assure process control and integrity of the final product.
 Allografts verified by Quality Control to meet established specifications receive approval for final packaging.
 Only those finished products verified to meet all established specifications and quality standards following packaging receive final Quality approval for distribution.